stennety/mywebsite/_posts/2020-07-05-review-java-concurrency-in-practice.md

 published: false
 title: 'Review: "Java: Concurrency in Practice"'
 ---
 My tech reading for Q2 2020 was "Java: Concurrency in Practice."
 It was written in 2006, but it is still very relevant and doesn't show its age.
 There are occasional mentions of Java 5, but they're few and far between, and most of the concurrency primitives mentioned are still used.

+_Note that I'll probably keep this review relatively brief since it's already Q3 and there are some things I want to get moving on.
+So this will mostly be a collection, in no particular order, of highlights and things I learned while reading._

 It was written by Brian Goetz, who I just learned was the spec lead for Lambdas in Java (JSR-335).
 As a frequent user and huge fan of Lambdas, thanks, Mr. Goetz, for those as well as for writing this book.